A Website Construction Guide for Visual Artists:

 To keep things sane and organized, I keep media files (images, audio, video) in their own subfolder.
 I will also make subfolders to group HTML files that naturally belong to a subsection.
 In the image above, I have a "styledemo" folder to isolate a set of HTML files from the main pages that make up this site.
 It wasn't mandatory, but that's how I like to keep things organized.

-In order for a browser to peer into other sub-folders to find files, they need to be told to open up folders and look.
-This is done by creating a
+In order for a browser to peer into other sub-folders to find files, they need to be told to

 pathway.
 For example, lets say you have a portfolio site with a gallery index page (gallery_index.htm), and you've created a gallery folder to isolate and store all of your gallery pages.
-Your gallery index has links to documents with names like "page1.htm", "page2.htm", etc. (each displaying a single JPEG with text).
+Your gallery index has links to documents with names like "page1.htm", "page2.htm", etc. (each displaying a single JPEG with text, let's say).
 From your gallery_index.htm page, you'll need to create links to those pages that tell the browser to dig through your "gallerypages" folder.
 For example:

-<a href="gallerypages/page1.htm">Page 1</a>
+<a href="gallery_pages/page1.htm">Page 1</a>

 The browser understands the "